 I'm getting ahead here, if you read the first chart, where do you short a stock with such a powerful move higher?
 YOU DON'T.

-At least not until the 60 minute chart forms either a double top or at a minimum forms a lower high stopping the powerful uptrend (HS.
-Head and Shoulders) and placing your stop above the previous high in case the bulls have one more push higher to continue the uptrend.
+At least not until the 60 minute chart forms either a double top or at a minimum forms a lower high ( lower highs form head and Shoulders patterns HS.
+Some are nullified if new highs are made but some are not specially if the uptrend reached parabolic climax and price drops like a rock) signaling buyers exhausting on the powerful uptrend and placing your stop above the previous high in case the bulls have one more push higher to continue the uptrend.

-On the TWTR chart the 60 minute chart has a lower high LH.
-H & S Pattern BUT was still in an uptrend, the daily chart was giving great odds to go short but whomever entered short due to that H&S On 60 minute chart was speculating more than shorting with confirmation.
+TWTR On its 60 minute chart was extended, even parabolic but it was in an up trend, it had a normal pullback that looked like it could morph into a H & S Pattern if bulls weren't able to make new highs on higher volume BUT was still in an uptrend, the daily chart was giving great odds to go short but whomever entered short due to that POSSIBLE H&S In the making on 60 minute chart was speculating more than shorting with confirmation.

-Next day it had a lower opening gap confirming the bearish pattern the 60 minute chart was signaling, remember the area of zero support underneath?
+Next day it had a lower opening gap confirming the bearish pattern or the 60 minute H&S In the making that began to form the day before, remember the area of zero support underneath?
 Remember the massive volume telling you that everyone and their dogs were long?

 Remember the separation of price from its R20MA?
 How about gravity?